csorbakristof/alkalmazasfejlesztes/Robotics/RobotBrain/README.md

 - LineAndWallDetectorRobot.UpdateSensorStatus: ref value, delegates as parameters, method extracted to helper (Can pass events as parametes in the same class.)
-	But in WallAndLineDetectorRobotEventTests, one needs to be tricky.
+	But in WallAndLineDetectorRobotTests, one needs to be tricky.
 	AssertSingleFireEventAtLocation uses nameof and prior subscriptions, uses the fact that every test gets separate instance, and uses Assert.Single